 Photo courtesy of: Cindy Kunst, CLicKs Photography

-This post is for those of you like me who love to bake from scratch, have no professional training, but suddenly find yourself making a fancy cake for a special event–see above wedding cake, my most recent endeavor.
-I will begin by confessing that I’ve only made a total of 3 tiered cakes ever, and I always stress profusely worrying about all that could go wrong.
+This post is for those of you who, like me, love to bake from scratch, have no professional training, and suddenly find your loved ones requesting a fancy cake for a special event.
+In my case, weddings and a baby shower.
+I will begin by confessing that I’ve only made a total of 3 tiered cakes ever, and I always stress myself to the max worrying about all that could go wrong.
 When you’re making a tiered cake it’s generally for a big celebration so stakes are high.
 Practice that yoga breath y’all, deep breathing will help!

-The sugared rose petals and kiwi decor on my first wedding cake pictured above looked a little funny, but the notion of edible flowers (faaancy) created a nice distraction.
-The contrast of dark and white chocolate cake layers with bittersweet ganache filling and whipped white chocolate buttercream didn’t hurt either. 😉
+The sugared rose petals and kiwi decor on my first wedding cake looked a little funny, but the notion of edible flowers (faaancy) created a good distraction.
+The contrast of dark and white chocolate cake layers with bittersweet ganache filling and whipped white chocolate buttercream didn’t hurt either.

 I realized from this experience that a comprehensive DIY tiered cake guide would be just the thing to share with my readers.
 I’ve improved with baking and assembling cakes over the years using free online resources, so now I’m sharing the love.
 Feel free to comment with any questions or share other cake-making tips that I’m forgetting here.
 Godspeed and good luck; if I can do it, so can you!